JHU-PL-Lab/www-fpse/notes.md

     - Make code more parametric (or less if not needed)
     - Rename
     - Lift or hide (demote) functions/variables
+    - Inline definition or converse - inline let definitions if simple, make more if too complex
     - Move around reponsibilties, make more modular by putting fewer things in public interface
     - Type refactoring - remove unneeded things, generalize (make polymorphic or GADT)
     - Module refactoring - pull out code into a new module, move a function from one module to another.